blueblackw/Neighborhood-Map/README.md

 - Foursquare API

 # Features
-- User can filter neighborhood address by typing in the search box in sidebar.
+- Filter neighborhood address by typing in the search box in sidebar.
-- User can click on neighborhood address name in sidebar to open info window for details of the selected location.
+- Click on neighborhood address name in sidebar to open info window for details of the selected location.
-- User can click on marker on the map to open info window for details of the selected location.
+- Click on marker on the map to open info window for details of the selected location.